Bonus: Purchase order cost template.

 Of course, it is up to you to decide if this is worth your time and effort.

-Now let’s look at options at reducing the cost.
+Now let’s look at options for reducing your purchase order cost.

 So what are the cost elements?